 If you want to pre-populate reputation data with hashes from your environment, you can send data to Tanium Reputation from Connect.
 When this content is pre-populated, the reputation service can start querying about the status of the items from the reputation sources.
 For more information, see Tanium Reputation User Guide: Send data to the reputation service.

-- Rows sent per day
+- Bytes sent per day

 - Data sent per day

-- Connections per hour
+- Connection runs per hour